haiwera-silk-cd/magento-devdocs/guides/v2.1/release-notes/thirdparty_ce.md

 github_link: release-notes/thirdparty_ce.md
 ---

-This page contains links to license agreements of the third party components used within Magento Open Source (formerly Community Edition).
+This page contains links to license agreements of the third party 组件 used within Magento Open Source (formerly Community Edition).
 Click the **License** links to view the end user license agreement for the corresponding software.

 Name|Version|License Name|Available From|Link to License